s-vsp/BROCKHAMPTON-lyrics-generator/README.md

 ### Training

 Before training the model, the obvious thing to do was to build the whole network.
-It contains 4 layers: embedding layer, lstm layer, dense layer and dropout layer.
-During the first phases of this project, the dropout layer wasn't used and it yield to overfitting the net, that's why it is important to add it with a dropout value equal to 0.1 (or any other value lesser than 0.3 -> larger ones yield to poor loss/accuracy performance and weak predictions).
-Here we can see it's summary:
+It contains 3 layers: embedding layer, lstm layer and dense layer.
+During the first phases of this project dropout layer was used as well to prevent the model from overfitting.
+Nevertheless it yield to poor overall performance as overfitting was not a problem in this study.
+Here we can see model's summary:

 ![Model's summary](https://i.imgur.com/64mZI6i.png)